undergrad-partner-school

 Admissions

-In order to improve your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
-Here are the most relevant facts you should know about admission policy and requirements at University of Houston.
+Knowing as much as possible about the school's criteria for admission improves your chances of getting admitted.
+Here are the most vital facts you need to know about admission policy and requirements at University of Houston.

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 19,728 in 2023.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 21,087 in 2024.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 26 and the average GPA was 3.49.
-This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2024 was 26 while the average GPA was 3.5.
+That means that you need a GPA that's above average in order to get into University of Houston; the same goes for your ACT score.

-The SAT Critical Reading average score was 622 for the newly enrolled students, while the average SAT Math score was 627.
+The SAT Critical Reading average score was 622 for the accepted students, while the average SAT Math score was 627.

 Average Test Scores